jsteinma/TechnicalLogs/MStoAGOL.md

 > [!NOTE]
 > This is not the link to use when adding this data to ArcGIS Online.

-Because a MapServer was published to the server, prior to adding the data to AG Online we need to click on the specific MapServer subfolder link under Services.
+Because a Map Service was published to the server, prior to adding the data to AG Online we need to click on the specific MapServer subfolder link under Services.
 In the photo above, this is called "SampleWorldCities".

 Once here, you will see a page similar to this: